lr4d/kartothek/docs/getting_started.rst

    list(store.keys())

-The examples till now have written a dataframe to a dataset without specifying the table name to use, relying instead on ``kartothek``s default behaviour.
+The examples till now have written a dataframe to a dataset without specifying the table name to use, relying instead on the default behaviour of ``kartothek``.
 Generally, it would be more useful for users to write multiple dataframes with different schemas as different tables to a dataset.
 How this can be done is shown in the example below.

 Explicitly declaring table names when writing: